DataScienceINT/knowledge-sharing/conferences/PyData Amsterdam 2024/PyDataAms2024.md

 Data sharing is often the bottleneck (sounds familiar? :/).
 Sharing Roseman labs architecture: multi-party computation.
 It does not involved a trusted third party for storage.
 [crandas](https://docs.rosemanlabs.com/latest/index.html): Pandas for encrypted data.
 You can join datasets without decrypting them, possibly run aggregates.
-Analysis always needs to be approaved using a private key.
+Analysis always needs to be approved using a private key (e.g., not by the analyst, but by the data owner).

 ### Applied NLP in the age of Generative AI - Ines Montani (keynote)